IgniteUI/igniteui-angular/ROADMAP.md

 4. Grid Row virtualization - after row objects and virtualization are implemented
 5. Grid Column virtualization - after row objects and column component refactoring are done
 	This feature enables Grid columns to be virtualized.
 The feature splits records into parts, and only a certain part of the record is rendered.
-6. Filter UI - 2 sprints design, then implementation (by December 31st, 2017)
+6. Data Operations UI - 2 sprints design, then implementation (by December 31st, 2017) [issue link](https://github.com/IgniteUI/igniteui-js-blocks/issues/486)
-	We need a filtering UI component, which communicates with our filtering pipe.
-The filtering component should be templatable and pluggable into any component that is bound to our `DataContainer`, but should also provide an exceptional default template.
+	We need a data oprations UI component, which communicates with our filtering, sorting, and other data opration pipes.
+The data operations component should be templatable and pluggable into any component that is bound to our `DataContainer`, but should also provide an exceptional default template.
 7. Alternating row style

 ## Next six months (due April 15th, 2018)